Easy constrained optimization in Pytorch with Parametrizations

 How to implement \(f\) for Pytorch parametrizations

-To use parametrize, we need to define the function inside an nn.Module class, and our function \(f\) should be called forward inside this class.
+To use parametrize, we need to define the function $f$ inside an nn.Module class, implemented in the method forward inside this class.
 Let’s see how this looks like in our example:

 # Define the parametrization function f